HermanFlynn/RecipeShare/README.md

         dotnet ef migrations add InitialCreate
         dotnet ef database update
         ```
-        (Adjust `RecipeShareDbContext` if your DbContext class has a different name).

 4.  **Configure CORS (if necessary):**
-    Ensure that the CORS policy in your `RecipeShare` (API) project's `Program.cs` is configured to allow requests from your React frontend's origin.
+    Ensure that the CORS policy in `RecipeShare` (API) project's `Program.cs` is configured to allow requests from React frontend's origin.

 5.  **Run the API:**
     * In Visual Studio, set `RecipeShare.API, and frontend` as the startup project.
 If the Visual Studio installed is setup for react projects, otherwize only 'RecipeShare.API'.